mail-in-a-box/mailinabox/README.md

 * `cd` into the `mailinabox` directory.

-* Execute `git pull` to download the latest changes.
+* Execute `git pull --tags` to download the latest changes with tags.

 * Execute `setup/start.sh` with root privileges.